How do you put the SDGs into action as a small enterprise?

 - Goal 15: Life on land

 When I work with the SDGs, I aim at converting the indicators of the individual goals into concrete activities that I do.
-For example: Goal #3 of health & well-being is a direct effect for cyclists.
-Especially on their bodies and mind from participating in a bike tour.
+For example: Goal #3 of Health & Well-being has a direct effect on cyclists, especially on their bodies and mind, by participating in a bike tour.
 It also includes road safety.

-Goal #11 is the direct effect on the environment in the city of Nice I make by guiding people in the area by bike – instead of the same people visiting the same places.
-Either by car or motorbike leading out CO2 and noise.
+Goal #11 has a direct effect on the environment in the city of Nice.
+Guiding people in the area by bike, instead of using the cars or motorbikes, which cause pollution and noise, is a more sustainable action.

-To me, goal #13 and #15 are found in a fundamental respect that I carry with me, when I am out in Nature on the bike, e.g. I do not litter except in litter bins.
-Again, being on a bike in general is CO2 neutral as the engine is your body.
-You could argue that doing a lot of exercise makes you more hungry.
+To me, goal #13 and #15 are found in a fundamental respect that I carry with me, when I am out in nature biking, e.g. I do not litter except in litter bins.
+Again, being on a bike, in general, is CO2 neutral as the engine is your body.
+You could argue that doing a lot of exercise makes you hungrier.
 Therefore, you have to count in the CO2 emissions from your food-intake in that equation.
 However, this gets a bit too complicated to me…

-Goal #4 I have chosen as learning is integral when I develop my activities.
+Goal #4, Quality Education, is integral when I develop my activities.
 I continuously try new approaches and ways to offer bike tours in order to reach my overall mission of getting more people to bike in the region.

 By doing this, I also continuously work for creating and sustaining goal #17 partnerships.
 My approach to doing business is very much built on a network basis.
 I help other businesses and individual contractors as they help me.